matheusrabelo/CurrencyCharts/readme.md

 # Currency Charts

 ## About
-See the historical values of the main currencies.
+Shows you the historical values of the main currencies.

 ## How to use
 The following environment variables are necessary to configure this project: